openenergymonitor/guide/source/setup/iotawatt.markdown

 It's highly recommended to connect the IoTaWatt to a local WiFi network with a web connection.
 </p>

-*Although the IoTaWatt can run without WiFi an internet connection is required to set the real time clock is not set*
+*Although the IoTaWatt can run without WiFi an internet connection is required to set the real-time clock is not set*

 - If the device is new and has never been connected to a WiFi network, or the last used network is not available, the IoTaWatt will start up in WiFi AP (access point) mode.
 - AP mode is indicated by LED flashes `RED-GREEN-GREEN`
 - Using a mobile device connect to SSID `iota + <unique-number>`
-- **The default WiFi password is `IotaWatt` (case sensative)**
+- **The default WiFi password is `IotaWatt` (case sensitive)**
 - After connecting to IoTaWatt AP a captive portal re-direct should display the IoTaWatt WiFi setup portal